LuisCarlosRojasTorres/Books/ComputerScience/Microsoft/Youtube/ASPNetCore_for_begginers/home.md

 - That's all Folks!
 ##  6. <a name='StylingaRazorPage'></a>Styling a Razor Page

+This is nothing more than a Bootstrap class.
 ##  7. <a name='MakingaSimpleAPI'></a>Making a Simple API

 ##  8. <a name='EnhancingyourWebAPI-Part1'></a>Enhancing your Web API - Part1